Eel004/product-service/README.md

 Run the main class [ProductServiceApplication](src/main/java/com/gfg/product/ProductServiceApplication.java) as spring boot appllication.
 On startup spring boot will read the [data.sql](src/main/resources/data.sql) file and execute the contents.

+The Product Service is now ready to receive API requests.

 ## REST API Documentation for Products
 **_Find All Products_**